FAIR2-for-research-software/git-with-it/episodes/hooks.md

 other than Python.
 Many Linux systems have [pre-commit][pc] in their package management systems so if you are using Linux or OSX you can install these at the system level.

-However, for this course the setup instructions asked you to install [Miniconda][miniconda3] and we can install [`pre-commit`][pc] in a Conda environment to leverage it.
-If you do not
+However, for this section of the course you should install [Miniconda][miniconda3] so we can install [`pre-commit`][pc] in a Conda environment to leverage it.
+There are instructions at the bottom of this page on how to install Miniconda.
+Once you have done so you can proceed with creating a conda environment.
 The steps to do so are

 1. Create a Conda environment called `python-maths` with `conda create -n python-maths python=3.11`
 2. Activate the newly created `python-maths` environment.